Why Do Some People Relapse Multiple Times?

 What Causes People to Relapse multiple times?

 Triggers are described as thoughts, feelings, sensations, or relationships that cause someone to drink or use drugs.
-In other words, triggers can be anything that makes someone want to abuse substances to avoid uncomfortable feelings or memories.
+In other words, triggers can be anything that makes someone want to misuse substances to avoid uncomfortable feelings or memories.
 For example, walking past a store that an individual used to buy alcohol from may trigger them to relapse.
 Additionally, if an individual feels an emotion that used to cause them to use alcohol or drugs, this could be a trigger for them to relapse.
 Other triggers may include attending social functions with alcohol or drugs, being around friends who use drugs, and much more.

-Not Utilizing Available Resources After Leaving Rehab:
+Not Utilizing Available Resources After Leaving Rehab

 Typically, treatment plans include aftercare planning, which instructs the former patient to seek additional help.
 This may include attending weekly therapy sessions, self-help groups like Alcoholics Anonymous, and even living at a sober living home.
 Unfortunately, many people neglect to follow their aftercare plans.
 Because of this, individuals do not continue receiving the care and support they need to remain drug-free.
 Failing to utilize the help offered after rehab is one of the reasons many people relapse several times.